HenriJ/careless/README.md

 # Careless

-A JSX/React fork for static XML generation that just don't care.
+A JSX/React fork for static XML generation especially useful to create ebooks, emails, xhtml for PDF generators...

 Examples :